 The founding dates provided in the organizational entries were used to compile yearly counts of the number of foundings in each category.
 The year of founding is reported by the organization itself, for those few organizations (N=22) that did not report a founding date, it was imputed using the first year in which the organization appears in the Encyclopedia.
 Population density is calculated as the total number of organizations active during each time period.
 A complete time-series was constructed for each organization indicating, for each year between 1960 and 2000, whether or not the organization was active.
-For each organization the founding date (or the first year of the study if the organization was formed prior to 1945) was used to indicate the first year that an organization appears in the
+For each organization the founding date (or the first year of the study if the organization was formed prior to 1945) was used to indicate the first year that an organization was present.
+The last year that an organization appears in the